nickpfrei/Docker-Cloud-Resume/README.md

 6. Add tags and create!
 ### Finale
 - After you've done all of this, and your CloudFront distribution is created, you will be able to view the EC2 instance using your FQDN.
 In my case, `resume.nickfrei.com`
+- Feel free to visit if you have time!
+[Docker/AWS Resume](https://resume.nickfrei.com)

 ![Website](./Images/Website.png)